Download Printable Version (PDF)

 Sophia took a job as a waiter to raise money for Christina and for Reuben’s children.
 Sophia also helped Alice and Reuben with the children—valuable experience when she later married and had children of her own.

 Christina worked on weekends and afternoons as a babysitter for a single working mother with children of all ages, who became a mentor to her.
 Christina’s mentor’s ex-husband had not been trustworthy—he had abandoned his family out of spite, and so she needed the extra help.
 When she was older, Christina married her mentor’s oldest son—who was the same age as Christina—and moved into their household, bringing more children into that family where her mentor left off.
-And Christina had such a close relationship with her mentor that she thought, of her new husband, “He can never leave me or hurt me—if he did, he would have to hurt his own mother also.”

 The Firstborn never returned.
 Yet they remembered what he had taught them.
 The Spirit of Love he sent after him would guide them and comfort them for their whole lives and the lives of their descendants.